 The city state is aiming to be an urban landscape so well integrated with technology that its residents will know the best walkways to take on rainy days, how long a bus ride is going to take based on traffic flows or even if someone is having a heart attack and needs help.

-Eventually, there might even be mobile apps that map out a sheltered route for you so that you can keep dry on a rainy day.
+Eventually, there might even be mobile apps that map out a sheltered route to keep dry on a rainy day.
 Also in the pipeline are traffic lights that adjust their timings depending on the flow of vehicles throughout the day.

-Smart Cities already exist around the world.
+Smart cities are rapidly developing around the world.
 There is Songdo in South Korea, where streets have sensors to monitor traffic and adjust signals depending on congestion.
 Other countries, including the U.S., the UK, Japan and India, are also prioritizing smart cities in their national agendas.
 Singapore has set higher sights and aims to be the world’s first Smart Nation.

-As part of this goal, critical issues, such as an ageing population, high urban density and transport, will increasingly be tackled through the analysis of data to improve decision-making, explains Dr Vivian Balakrishnan, Singapore’s Minister-in-Charge of the Smart Nation Programme Office in a recent speech.
+As part of this goal, critical issues, such as an aging population, high urban density and transport, will increasingly be tackled through the analysis of data to improve decision-making, explains Dr Vivian Balakrishnan, Singapore’s Minister-in-Charge of the Smart Nation Programme Office.
 He also notes that Singapore has “made good progress in establishing the backbone infrastructure in order to support big data and analytics” through various information communications initiatives such as building ultra-high-speed infrastructure.

-Singapore already has the world’s fastest broadband speeds on average, according to internet benchmarking company Ookla, while communication technology provider Ericsson has named Singapore the most connected city in Asia.
+Singapore already boasts some of the world’s fastest broadband speeds on average, according to internet benchmarking company Ookla, while communication technology provider Ericsson has named Singapore the most connected city in Asia.

-The country has also improved significantly in the rankings of many global studies in the last two years, according to a JLL study, The Business of Cities, released this year.
-Overtaking Tokyo and Paris for the first time, Singapore is a leader in Asia in areas such as mobility, broadband and technology platforms.
+The country has also improved significantly in the rankings of many global studies in recent years, according to JLL’s The Business of Cities, report, which noted that Singapore overtook Tokyo and Paris for the first time with particular strengths in mobility, broadband and technology platforms.

 A shift that cannot be ignored